borti4938/n64adv2_pcb/README.md

 - **Flex-PCB** Use PCB files (either [KiCAD-PCB design file](./pcbs/flex/rcp2n64adv2.kicad_pcb) or [Gerber files](./gerber/full_flex/)) to order your own PCB with following specs (might be not comprehensive)
   - Size: 129.6mm x 25.0mm
   - Layer: 2
-  - FPC thickness: 0.15mm
+  - FPC thickness: 0.15mm \[1\]
   - Min hole size: dia 0.25mm / ring 0.45mm or lower
   - Min trace width / spacing: 0.2mm
   - Stiffener: PI top + bottom
-  - Stiffener thickness: 0.15mm
+  - Stiffener thickness: 0.15mm \[1\]

+\[1\] You may have to vary FPC thickness and stiffener thickness depending on the prototype service you are going with.
+E.g., on my last order I opted for 0.12mm PCB thickness and 0.225mm polyimide thickness.

 ## Assembly